sakiwei/APODApp/ReadMe.md

 This is an app designed to show astronomy picture of the day from [NASA's APOD](https://github.com/nasa/apod-api) API.

-The whole project is implemented with VIPER and Swift Concurreny framework.
+The whole project is implemented with VIPER and Swift Concurrency framework.

 ---